la2050/challenge/_2021/live/changeist.md

   serve youth realistic for future fundraising?
 Do we have the correct policies in place to manage the strategy?
 Is this strategy replicable?
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '70' Describe how Los Angeles County will be different if your work is successful.: >- We hope to pilot a strategy that could be replicated at other youth programs that don’t already serve the mental health needs of their participants.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '70' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '350' Describe how Los Angeles County will be different if your work is successful.: >- We hope to pilot a strategy that could be replicated at other youth programs that don’t already serve the mental health needs of their participants.
 Youth